joaogerliandro/bad-loser-project/README.md

 # bad-loser-project
-A new idea of a game
+A new idea of a game based in Re:Zero kara Hajimeru Isekai Seikatsu